Industry: Higher Education

-A managed file transfer solution, such as GoAnywhere MFT, is typically not a check-list item for weather gathering expeditions, but it’s what Andrew Rettig and Dr. Richard Beck took on their trip to Barrow, Alaska.
+A managed file transfer solution like GoAnywhere MFT is typically not a check-list item for weather gathering expeditions, but it’s what Andrew Rettig and Dr. Richard Beck took on their trip to Barrow, Alaska.

 Weather data gathering in the remote areas of Alaska is traditionally a manual process with stations monitored from nearby towns or airports.
 Real-time weather stations are limited by either the length of wire connecting them to a console or the feasible travel distance for regular readings.
 The goal of the University of Cincinnati project was to construct and monitor remote, unmanned weather gathering sites in near real-time, using standard equipment – thousands of miles away.

 Planning for this experiment began in 2000 with a grant from the National Science Foundation for developing a robust standards-based, automated science data system.
 The physical testing and construction began in 2007, before moving the equipment to Barrow Alaska in the spring of 2009.

 The standards based approach led Dr. Beck and his research team to find “off-the-shelf” solutions that would not only withstand the weather in northern Alaska, but also complete the task of sending that data back for analysis at the University.
 GoAnywhere MFT was the secure managed file transfer solution selected to translate the data feeds from the servers at the Barrow Alaska Research Center (BARC) to the University.

 Files Processed: 5,616